Houston1107/healthcare-innovaction/README.md

 ### Technology
 I'm looking to build in either Ruby or PHP.
 We need to use a secured, and scalable language.

+### EHR
+A EHR is mainly a data storage application.
+Moving, presenting, and storing data.

 ### HIPPA Compliance
 We are a PI (Personal Information) Level Health application.
 To keep our application compliant, we need to make sure we can prove we can't access and (PI) data.